Ravindra Nanda

-Dr. Ravindra Nanda (born 19 February 1943) is a professor and Head of the Department of Craniofacial Sciences and Chair of the Division of Orthodontics at the University of Connecticut School of Dental Medicine.

-He is part of the founding faculty of School of Dental Medicine and has been at the University of Connecticut since 1972 where he also holds an Alumni Chair in the Orthodontics Division.
-He is an innovator of various appliances in orthodontics.
+Ravindra Nanda (born 19 February 1943) is a Professor Emeritus and former Head of the Department of Craniofacial Sciences and Chair of the Division of Orthodontics at the University of Connecticut School of Dental Medicine, having retired in 2018.
+He is part of the founding faculty of School of Dental Medicine and has been at the University of Connecticut since 1972, where he also holds an Alumni Chair in the Orthodontics Division.
+He is an innovator in the development of various appliances in orthodontics.
 His research and clinical interests include adolescent and adult orthodontics, the biology of tooth mobility, craniofacial orthopedics, biomechanics and developing efficient mechanics to deliver orthodontic care.

 Personal life

 Dr. Nanda was born in Lyallpur, British India (presently Faisalabad, Pakistan) as the youngest of seven children but moved soon after the Partition of India.
 His father, a family physician, practiced for 30 years there.
 He has two brothers, Dr. Ram S. Nanda and Dr. Surender Nanda, who are orthodontists in the United States of America.
 Dr. Nanda did his Post Graduation in Orthodontics under his elder brother Dr. Ram S. Nanda, who was the head of department of orthodontics of King Georges Medical College, Lucknow University.
 He is married and current resides in Connecticut.